Transportation in Metro Cebu: Motorcycle taxis (habal-habal)

 Despite being not a legal mode of public transportation in the Philippines, motorcycle taxis, locally known as "habal-habal", have long been a staple in the mountain barangays of Cebu City that are inaccessible by 4-wheel vehicles.
 Due to the high volume of traffic in some parts of the city and convenience of passengers especially during rush hours, several motorcycle taxis have propagated in the lowland with more than 6,000 of them that can be hailed along the road or can be booked using Angkas, a motorcycle-hailing platform.
 Fare for motorcycle taxis not under Angkas is done thru negotiation with the driver.

 The city government has also been supportive of this mode of public transportation and spearheaded in organizing its drivers to address concerns about passenger safety.
 A bill was refiled by Cebu City North District Representative Raul del Mar in the House of Representatives to legalize the operations of motorcycle taxis while a pending city ordinance regulating motorcycle taxis has the support of the city's mayor Edgardo Labella.

 Horse-drawn carriages (tartanilla)

 Before the introduction of motorized vehicles in 1901, "tartanillas" were the primary means of transportation in the city until the 1970s.
 Also known in Filipino as "kalesa", these two-wheeled carriage drawn by a single horse have only limited routes covering Barangays Pasil & Duljo Fatima and Magallanes, Taboan & Carbon Streets.

 Motorized and electric tricycles

 Motorized tricycle is a mode of transportation for tertiary roads in the city and are not allowed on national highways.
 Some electric tricycles or "e-trikes" are also starting to appear in certain roads of the city.

 Pedal-operated tricycles (trisikads)

 This mode of transportation locally known as trisikad (also called as sikad or sikad-sikad) is commonly used in accessing inner roads in the urban area of the city.
-Similar with motorized tricycles, they are not allowed to ply on national highways.
+Similar to motorized tricycles, they are not allowed to ply on national highways.